MariamSalamah/Vacation-Tracking-System/README.md

 # Vacation-Tracking-System (VTS)
-This project is a practical implementation of a Vacation Tracking System (VTS), inspired by the case study from the book Object-Oriented Analysis and Design with Applications, 3rd Edition.
+This project is inspired by the case study from the book *Object-Oriented Analysis and Design with Applications, 3rd Edition*.
 The system is designed to manage employee vacation requests, providing features for both employees and managers to streamline the request and approval process.

 ## Content
    - [Vision](#project-vision)